 • Toyota Variable Valve Timing.
 Evolution

 At UR series the main timing chain drives the intake camshaft and than by short connecting chain the exhaust camshaft is driven.
-AT NR series both camshaft are driven by single timing chain.

 The actuator consists of a lever mechanism and cycloidal reductor.